 Place an order through the mobile app and pay for it

-Upon arrival, scan the QR code to unlock secured ambient, warming and refrigerated compartment
+Upon arrival, scan the QR code to unlock a secured ambient, warming and refrigerated compartment.

 Please reach out for assistance with your specific needs.
 If you would like to request an accommodation or exemption from the dining program, please contact the appropriate office as soon as possible.